Wayana language: Morphology

-Overview of Morphology
+Overview

 Wayana's morphology, like that of other Cariban languages, is very rich, and makes extensive use of affixes.
 There are five major speech classes in Wayana: nouns, verbs, postpositions, adverbs, and particles.
 Each class can be distinguished by the presence (or absence) of specific affixes.
 Particles take no affixes, and are not morphologically bound.
 They "expres[s] many different meanings such as evidentiality, negation … [and] emotivity …".
 Barring particles, all members of each speech class are clearly recognizable by the affixes that they can take.
 In her "Grammar of Wayana", Tavares addresses the major aspects of each speech class in-depth.
 In regards to nouns, she discusses possessive, personal, and number affixes, Wayana pronouns, and special cases such as sound symbolic words.
 For verbs, she outlines the two "sets" of verbs found in Wayana ("Set I" –on which tense, aspect, and mood are marked through affixes, and t-V-(he) verbs – so-called due to their characteristic ambifix).
 She also addresses valence-changing morphemes, and gerundive verb forms.
 For postpositions, Tavares examines the personal prefixes, and spatial suffixes, as well as semantic classes of postpositions (including spatial postpositions).
 Derivational morphology is addressed for all classes, as class change (e.g. nominalization, verbalization) through affixes occurs often.
 Derivation is especially important for adverbs, as most adverbs are derived from other speech classes.
 Tavares presents the few underived adverbs that exist, as well the processes of adverbialization.

-Possession in Wayana
+Possession

 Possession in Wayana occurs in only one way.
 It consists of three elements - the possessed noun, the possessor, and the possessive suffix.
 The possessor comes before the possessed noun as either a free noun or free pronoun, or a personal prefix, and the possessed noun is necessarily inflected by one of four suffixes.
 For example, we have: